calyxir/calyx/docs/intro.md

 flit install -s
 ```

-`fud` needs to know where the FuTIL directory lives.
+`fud` needs to know where the Calyx directory lives.
 Running `fud check` will ask you
 for the current directory and then display information about the tools that it could find.
 ```
 fud check